The Falcon (radio series): Actors

 Those heard in supporting roles included Robert Dryden, Ethel Everett and Everett Sloane.
 Russ Dunbar and Ed Herlihy were the announcers.
 The organist was Bob Hamilton, with Emerson Buckley and Harry Sosnik as orchestra leaders.
 Bernarld L. Schubert was the producer.

+Schedule

+Adventures of the Falcon was broadcast on Mutual on Sundays at 7 p.m.
+Eastern Time until May 7, 1950, when it was moved to NBC in the same time slot.
+NBC made that change because the program had been more successful against Jack Benny's show than any other radio competitors.